pabloazurduy/python-mip/README.md

 # Conflict Resolution Module
-An implementation of a `conflictFinder` module based on the publication of Olivier [1] The main idea is to provide the python-mip library with a conflict dealing module
+An implementation of a `conflictFinder` module based on the publication of Olivier et al. [1] The main idea is to provide the python-mip library with a conflict dealing module

 ### TODO